Skip to contents

 Error

-To specify the model in this block, the first line needs to be either L=number or G=number for a \(\lambda\) or \(\gamma\) error model.
+To specify the model in this block, the first line is either L=number or G=number for a \(\lambda\) or \(\gamma\) error model.
 The number is the starting value for \(\lambda\) or \(\gamma\).
 If you include an exclamation point (!) in the declaration, then \(\lambda\) or \(\gamma\) will be fixed and not estimated.
 Recall that you can only fix \(\lambda\) currently to zero.

-The next line(s) contain the values for \(C0\), \(C1\), \(C2\), and \(C3\), separated by commas.
+The next line(s) contain the values for the assay error polynomial coefficients: \(C0\), \(C1\), \(C2\), and \(C3\), separated by commas.
 There should be one line of coefficients for each output equation.
 By default Pmetrics will use values for these coefficients found in the data file.
 If none are present or if the model declaration line contains an exclamation point (!) the values here will be used.

 Example 1: estimated \(\lambda\), starting at 0.4, one output, use data file coefficients but if missing, use 0.1,0.1,0,0.